wilsonify/wilsonify.github.io/content/recipes/PUMPKIN CHILI144.md

  You can buy canned pumpkin puree or cut up a fresh pumpkin into chunks, steam it until it is tender, and puree

-the fuck out of it until you have 1.5 cup.
+the   out of it until you have 1.5 cup.
 If you try to make this chili with pumpkin pie filling, don’t complain

-about how fucked up it tastes.
-You did that dumb shit yourself.
+about how  ed up it tastes.
+You did that dumb    yourself.

  Whatever beans you prefer in chili are cool, but if you need direction, half black bean and half pinto make a